John-Brandon/MakahGW/README.md

 Where:
   * `HCM`   = Human Caused Mortality (non-hunting, and set equal to 0.40).
 The ABL from 2012 did not subtract HCM from PBR.
   * `PBR    = N_MIN * 0.5 * R_MAX * F_R`
     * `N_MIN` = 20th percentile of abundance estimate with log-normal sampling error (i.e. the lower bound of a 60% confidence interval).
     * `R_MAX` = 0.062 (Carretta et al. 2015.
-U.S. Pacific Marine Mammal Stock Assessments)
+U.S. Pacific Marine Mammal Stock Assessments).
-  * `F_R`   = 0.50 for undetermined status relative to the Optimum Sustainable Population level under the U.S. MMPA (Carretta et al. 2015.
-U.S. Pacific Marine Mammal Stock Assessments)
+    * `F_R`   = 0.50 for undetermined status relative to the Optimum Sustainable Population level under the U.S. MMPA (Carretta et al. 2015).

 <!--
 ## Project notes: